Most probable flows for Kunita SDEs: Introduction

 \subsection{Background}

-Most probable paths for Euclidean Brownian motions were identified by Onsager and Machlup \cite{fujitaOnsagerMachlupFunctionDiffusion1982} and described by the Onsager-Machlup functional $\gamma \mapsto \int_0^T H(\gamma(t),\dot{\gamma}(t)) dt=\frac12 \int_0^T \|\dot{\gamma}(t)\|^2 \, dt$ that measures the probability that realizations of a Brownian motion $W_t$ sojourn around smooth paths in the sense of staying in $\varepsilon>0$ diameter cylinders.
+Most probable paths for Euclidean Brownian motions were identified by Onsager and Machlup \cite{onsagerFluctuationsIrreversibleProcesses1953,machlupFluctuationsIrreversibleProcess1953} and described by the Onsager-Machlup functional $\gamma \mapsto \int_0^T H(\gamma(t),\dot{\gamma}(t)) dt=\frac12 \int_0^T \|\dot{\gamma}(t)\|^2 \, dt$ that measures the probability that realizations of a Brownian motion $W_t$ sojourn around smooth paths in the sense of staying in $\varepsilon>0$ diameter cylinders.
 If instead $\gamma$ is a curve on a finite dimensional Riemannian manifold, the Onsager-Machlup functional changes so that the integral is now over $H(\gamma(t),\dot{\gamma}(t))=\left( \frac12\|\dot{\gamma}(t)\|_g^2-\frac1{12}S(\gamma(t))\right)$ where $S$ is the scalar curvature.
 Most probable paths on manifolds thus minimize a functional that in addition to the path energy includes the integral of the scalar curvature along the path.

-The situation for stochastic processes on infinite dimensional spaces remain largely unexplored.
+The situation for stochastic processes on infinite dimensional spaces remains largely unexplored.
 In this paper, we consider Kunita flows of diffeomorphisms of the domain $M\subseteq\mathbb R^d$.
 For a stochastic flow $\varphi_t\in\Diff(M)$, we ask what is the most probable single realization $\hat{\varphi}_t$ that bridges $\varphi_0$ to a fixed transform $\psi\in\Diff(M)$.
 We achieve this by equipping $M$ with a Riemannian metric originating from the noise fields $\sigma_{i,t}$.
-We then invoke the Onsager-Machlup result \cite{CP14} for uniformly elliptic time-dependent diffusion operators on $M$ to give a point-wise result.
+We then invoke the Onsager-Machlup result \cite{CP14} for elliptic time-dependent diffusion operators on $M$ to give a point-wise result.
 The resulting second-order ODE on $M$ gives the most probable flow $\hat{\varphi}_t$.

 Onsager-Machlup functionals for infinite dimensional systems have been studied in the literature \cite{demboOnsagerMachlupFunctionalsMaximum1991,mayerwolfOnsagerMachlupFunctionals1993,BRT03} for specific Hilbert-space valued SDEs.
 However, these are not available when considering smooth diffeomorphisms, which form a Lie-Fr\'echet group, see e.g. \cite{Neeb06}.
+While the idea of encoding properties of the diffusion in a Riemannian metric has been used in the finite dimensional setting \cite{takahashiProbabilityFunctionalsOnsagermachlup1981a,capitaineOnsagerMachlupFunctionalElliptic2000}, the main new idea of the paper is to use such a metric for infinite dimensional Kunita SDEs.